 1. Backfilling of the Area 1 pond is dependent upon reject materials from the wash plant and other inert, non-toxic fill for which a rate cannot be determined.
 However, due to the length of the project and relatively small size of the pond, backfilling is assured within the periods provided for the life of the mining and reclamation timetables.
 Note: For this 2022 Amendment, Area 1 has all been backfilled except for a small stormwater pond which will remain.

-This Area is included in the revised warranty calculations under the 10/15/87 addendum to Exhibit L. and is scheduled for alternate reclamation as detailed under the 10/15/87 addendum to Exhibit E.
+This Area is scheduled for alternate reclamation as detailed under the 10/15/87 addendum to Exhibit E.